Geoalert/mapflow-docs-en/source/userguides/howto.rst

 .. important::

     Image upload requirements:
     The file size must be less than 512 mb.
+Both sides image dimmesions must not exceed 30.000x30.000

     The image must be georeferenced and the CRS must be one of:
     * WGS84 (EPSG: 4326)